fluid-project/fluid-glob/README.md

 This library provides a means determining a list of relevant files from a given location based on one or more "globbed" patterns.
 Its API consists of a single static function (see below).

+This package was written as a drop-in replacement for grunt's globbing, which can be quite inefficient when working with packages that have a lot of dependencies or other content that you wish to exclude.
+In short, grunt's strategy appears to be to perform a full recursive scan of the directory before deciding whether to include or exclude files.
+By contrast, this package only recursively scans content that potentially matches at least one "include".
+In real-world testing, this strategy seems to result in linting runs that take around a tenth of the time.

+To achieve this, this package disallows overly broad patterns like '**/*.js' and some of the more advanced features of the underlying library, such as regular expressions.
+See below for full details.

 ## `gpii.glob.findFiles(rootPath, includes, [excludes], [minimatchOptions])`

 * `rootPath`: A full or package-relative directory to scan for matching files.